Want to know more? — Subscribe

-The effectiveness of your software development teamwork is a critical point for any product development and business growth entirely.
-Thus, it’s vital to use the right software productivity metrics and measurements to estimate the results of the dev team and figure out ways to improve the work process.
-However, often when the topic of measuring software productivity comes up, many companies back off.
-This is due to several reasons.
+The effectiveness of your software development teamwork is a critical point for any product development and business growth.
+Thus, it is vital to use the right software development metrics and measurements to estimate the results of the dev team and figure out ways to improve the work process.
+However, often when measuring software productivity comes up, many companies back off.

-The reasons why software metrics and KPIs are monitored and analyzed are:
+The reasons why software development metrics and KPIs are monitored and analyzed are:

-- To know what the quality of the software product at hand is.
+- Knowing what the quality of the software product at hand is;

-- To use them as a good medium to ensure that you have really hit the nail on the head
+- Using them as a good medium to ensure that you have hit the nail on the head;

-- To use them for diagnostic function, as they are perfect tools for detecting hindrances to software productivity and development
+- Applying them for diagnostics, as they are perfect tools for detecting hindrances to software productivity and development;

-- To use them helping to achieve communication goals and targets, seeing that metrics break productivity goals into simple, feasible and accurate action plans.
-With metrics, the team gets to work on the same page, at the same pace and running with the same vision
+- Achieving communication goals and targets.
+These metrics can break productivity goals into simple, feasible, and accurate action plans.
+With metrics, the team gets to work on the same page, at the same pace, and running with the same vision;

-- To get the opportunity to weigh your decisions before making them, knowing how to prioritize each software process
+- Getting an opportunity to weigh your decisions before making them and knowing how to prioritize each software process.

-In other words, software development measurement helps you to work smart, because it helps you to differentiate the things that are routine in your software process from the ones that are important .
-You not only create a scale of preference but also determine the urgent but unimportant apart from the important but not urgent.
-Still, on to-do lists, software productivity measurement highlights the very things to prevent so that it does not cost you more in the future when trying to fix them.
+With it, we can differentiate routine things in the software process from the most important ones.
+Our team not only creates a scale of preference but also determines the urgent but unimportant apart from the important but not urgent.
+Still, on to-do lists, engineer productivity metrics highlight the very things to prevent so that it does not cost you more in the future when trying to fix them.

-The good metric should act as a loadstar, to practically guide your business from its location to your preferred destination for it.
-This means with KPI, you can chronicle the growth phases and stages of your business.
-With metrics, you can always reproduce your results, because you didn't stumble on such achievement by guesswork or gut feeling, but by deliberate steps that software productivity measurement helped you to activate.
+The right software development metrics should act as a loadstar, to practically guide your business from its location to your preferred destination for it.
+This means with KPI, we can chronicle the growth phases and stages of our business.
+With metrics, we can always reproduce our results, since we do not stumble on such achievement by guesswork or gut feeling, but by deliberate steps that software productivity measurement helps the Softermii team work better.